JoeMusashi9999/TSA_Project/README.md

 Very legit space company

+IMPORTANT!!!
+Prompt: Create a fictitious company and design an appropriate website.
+The website should provide information starting with promotion, basic information, cost, planning, training, vehicles, safety, launch, and recovery.

 link: https://joemusashi9999.github.io/TSA_Project/index.html

 Derek Borden will write the descriptions for each of the planets.
 Feel free to suggest changes.